kajedot/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 #.
 Go to *Attendance* app.
 #.
 The employee can check-in/out via the kiosk mode.
 #.
-In the *Payroll* app, you can review the attendance work entries generated from
+In the *Payroll* app, review the attendance work entries generated from
    :menuselection:`Payroll app --> Work Entries`.
 #.
 Next, generate the :ref:`payslips <hong_kong/running_payslips>` and process the payment.